DSSmoothing: Toward Certified Dataset Ownership Verification for Pre-trained Language Models via Dual-Space Smoothing: Introduction

-\looseness=-1 The answer to this question is affirmative, although certified watermarking methods from the image domain cannot be directly transferred to pre-trained language models (PLMs).
+\looseness=-1 The answer to this question is affirmative, although certified watermarking methods from the image domain cannot be directly transferred to PLMs.
 The difficulty mainly lies in two aspects.
 First, this method relies on well-defined continuous perturbations to enable noise-based certification, whereas text consists of discrete tokens that cannot accommodate smooth Gaussian noise as pixels do.
 Second, small perturbations in images typically preserve visual content, while text is highly semantically sensitive, and even minor modifications may disrupt linguistic fluency or alter meaning.
-To address these challenges, we propose DSSmoothing, the first certified dataset watermarking method for PLMs based on dual-space smoothing (as illustrated in Figure \ref{fig:introduction}).
+To address these challenges, we propose DSSmoothing, the first certified dataset watermarking method for PLMs based on dual-space smoothing (as illustrated in Figure~\ref{fig:introduction}).
+The method is designed under a gray-box setting, where the defender has the knowledge of its input representation module but can only query the suspicious model.
 In general, our DSSmoothing operates in two stages.
 In the first stage, inspired by TextCRS \cite{zhang2024text}, it collaboratively embeds triggers in both the embedding and permutation spaces to generate norm-constrained and robust watermarked datasets.
 This design jointly addresses the aforementioned challenges: in the embedding space, continuous perturbations are applied to map discrete tokens into continuous vector space, thereby capturing semantic robustness and re-enabling noise-based certification; in the permutation space, controlled token reordering is performed to enhance sequential robustness while maintaining linguistic fluency and semantic consistency.
 In the second stage, DSSmoothing applies smoothing perturbations in both spaces to obtain the watermark robustness (WR) of the suspicious model and the principal probabilities (PP) of a set of benign models.
 The computed WR and PP metrics support our theoretical analysis, which proves that under bounded dual-space perturbations, WR (defined on watermarked samples) remains strictly higher than PP (defined on clean samples).
-Therefore, when the WR of a suspicious model significantly exceeds the majority of PP values from benign models, we can reliably conclude that the model has been trained on the protected dataset.
+Accordingly, when the WR of a suspicious model significantly exceeds the majority of benign-model PP values, we can conclude that the model has been trained on the protected dataset.

 In summary, the main contributions of this paper are fourfold: \textbf{1)} We revisit existing DOV methods for PLMs and reveal their vulnerability during inference, where natural noise and deliberately crafted adversarial perturbations can severely degrade verification performance; \textbf{2)} We propose DSSmoothing, the first certified watermarking method for PLMs based on dual-space smoothing, which provides robustness guarantees for dataset ownership verification; \textbf{3)} We provide a theoretical analysis that proves the certified robustness of DSSmoothing under bounded dual-space perturbations and clarifies the conditions under which this guarantee holds; \textbf{4)} We conduct extensive experiments on multiple representative web datasets to validate the effectiveness of our method and its robustness against potential adaptive attacks.